udelcodes/udelcodes.github.io/LTC/fundamentals.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-There's another **for loop** in the code above - see if you can find it!
+There's another **for loop** in the code above that generates random colors - see if you can find it!

-The code inside the second **for loop** is used to create a random color for the dot.
-As you might've learned in the CSS lesson yesterday, colors can be represented by numbers, which in certain number bases can be represented by numbers and letters!
-The line inside the **for loop** that says

-      color += letters[Math.floor(Math.random() * 16)];

-says "choose a random number or letter from '0123456789ABCDEF', and then add it to the end of our list of numbers/letters that represent the color.
-Since the hexcode (a.k.a. the list of numbers and letters) for a color is always 6 characters long, we will repeat this process of choosing a random number/letter from 0-F and adding it to our list **six** times.

 Let's look at a second type of loop.